songwright/netninja-react-redux-tutorial/README.md

   //
 }
 ```
-The function has an initial state that it gets from a constant called initState.
+The function has an initial state that it gets from a constant called __initState__.
 ```
 const initState = {
   todos: [],